Staging and grading of anal cancer

 T – Tumour

-- Tis – The cancer is at its earliest stage.
-There are cancerous changes to some of the cells, but they are only in the lining of the anus (in situ).
-If left untreated, these cells may spread into the tissues outside the lining and become an invasive cancer.
+Tis – The cancer is at its earliest stage.
+There are cancerous changes to some of the cells, but they are only in the lining of the anus.
+This is sometimes called in situ.

 - T1 – The tumour is 2cm or smaller.

-- T2 – The tumour is more than 2cm up to 5cm.
+- T2 – The tumour is bigger than 2cm but not over 5cm.

 - T3 – The tumour is bigger than 5cm.

-- T4 – The tumour can be any size, but it has started to grow into nearby structures, such as the vagina, bladder or urethra (the tube that carries urine from the bladder).
+- T4 – The tumour can be any size, and has started to grow into nearby structures, such as the vagina, bladder or the tube that carries urine from the bladder (urethra).

 N – Nodes